Skip to main content

 Finished Goods Inventory

 Finished-goods inventory is the running record of product stock, kept as a ledger in exactly the same way as materials inventory: movements are appended as entries and the position is summed per product and location.
-What's different is that finished goods track a demand side — what customers want and what's been set aside — not just what's physically on hand.
+What's different is that finished goods track a demand side (what customers want and what's been set aside), not just what's physically on hand.

 Deriving the position

-• Available — on hand minus allocated.
+• Available = on hand - allocated.

 Where the entries come from